bonfire-networks/bonfire-app/docs/DEPLOY.md

 Bonfire is currently beta software.
 While it's fun to play with it, we would not recommend running any production instances yet (meaning not using it for your primary fediverse identity) because it's not quite ready for that today.

 _These instructions are for setting up Bonfire in production.
-If you want to run the backend in development, please refer to our [Developer Guide](./HACKING.md)!_
+If you want to run the backend in development, please refer to our developer guide instead._

 ## Security Warning